Rescue. Rehabilitate. Educate. Inspire.

 • Improve social interaction and communication

 It is Black Dawg Farm and Sanctuarys goal to operate a superior Equine Education and Intervention program comprised of equine-facilitated learning, therapeutic riding, vocational training in the barn, equine sport, vaulting, and equine massage.
 In the program, children and Veterans suffering from PTSD learn how to care for horses, donkeys and ponies, and to manage their own behavior and emotions to benefit their relationship with the animals.
-Our goal is to have this established by Summer 2017.

 Program activities also involve Professional Instructors and BDFS Interns who participate in carefully guided interactions, helping students to develop riding and stable management skills that enhance social, emotional, physical and academic growth beyond the horse barn.